NexusMutual/docs/docs/using/buy-cover.md

 ## Proof of loss is collected upfront

-Most cover requires you to say what is being protected at the point of purchase — typically the addresses or positions the cover applies to.
-This is recorded with the cover and cannot be changed afterwards.
+Most cover requires you to give **proof of loss** at the point of purchase: the addresses or positions the cover applies to.
+This is recorded with the cover.
+You can edit it later while the cover is active, see [Updating your cover info](#updating-your-cover-info).

 Getting this wrong is the most common reason a claim fails.
 A loss on an address you did not list is not covered, however genuine the loss.